Matthew Brandt, Marco Breuer, John Chiara, Chris McCaw, Meghann Riepenhoff, Mark Ruwedel and Alison Rossiter at Denver

 Sory's first solo museum exhibition in the U.S. is on view through August 19.
 For more information, please visit the Art Institute website.

-In celebration of Sanlé Sory’s debut solo exhibition, Tezeta and Yossi Milo Gallery will release a limited edition catalog.
+In celebration of Sanlé Sory’s debut solo exhibition, Tezeta and Yossi Milo Gallery has released a limited edition catalog.
 For more information, please visit the Publications page.

 Works by Alison Rossiter are featured in Shape of Light: 100 Years of Photography and Abstract Art, on view at Tate Modern from May 2 – October 14, 2018.
 For more information, please visit the Tate Modern website.

 Luc Sante's full essay and a portfolio of new work by John Chiara can be viewed on The New York Times Magazine website.

 A solo exhibition of works by Simen Johan is on view at Fotografiska in Stockholm, Sweden, from June 15 – September 23, 2018.
 Until the Kingdom Comes features large-scale works made using Johan’s distinctive process of seamlessly integrating photos of diverse animals and environments.
 For more information, please visit the Fotografiska website.